hse-scila/EyeFeatures/tutorials/features_tutorial.md

-# EyeFeatures: introduction to features with scanpaths and fixations
+# Introduction to statistical features and features with scanpaths

 ```python